Amalfi Coast, Italy

 How to get to the Amalfi Coast

-Amalfi Coast, between picturesque landscapes and untouched nature, a place to visit
+Amalfi Coast, discovering the "Divine" between picturesque landscapes and untouched nature

 The Amalfi Coast, with its panoramic views, a sea of dreams and ancient palaces and gardens as Villa Rufolo or Villa Cimbrone, ranks among the top destinations most appreciated by Italian and foreign tourists.

 This piece of Italy, near Naples, so loved by travelers, gives prestige to cities such as Amalfi, Positano and Ravello.
 Today the Amalfi Coast is the emblem of mediterranean natural landscapes best preserved in Italy.